JustFiesta/Blog-site/README.md

 # Documentation

 This is the documentation for my private blog site.
-Repository contains documentation site, and the GitHub Actions workflows that generate the site itself.
+Repository contains documentation site, and site itself.

 <hr>